quantn251/Template-Expressjs/README.md

     npm install
 # Setting .env:
     change your environments in .env
-    make new file .env.production if you want to deploy your project
+    make new file .env.production if you want to deploy and keep your environments
 # usage:
     npm run dev ( use .env)
     or npm start